wschella/mu-search/README.md

 }
 ```

+*NOTE*: there are two protected fields that should not be used as property keys: "uuid" and "uri" are both used by musearch. they are used to store the uuid and uri of the root resource.

 ### Property Paths

 Properties can also be mapped to lists of predicates, corresponding to a property path in RDF.